Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 If you do develop symptoms of coronavirus, you may have to make some changes to your Crohn's or Colitis medicine.
 Always discuss any changes with your IBD team.

 There are a number of research studies investigating coronavirus and Crohn's and Colitis - you can find out about some of them here.

 I am on azathioprine, and on the day that I tested positive for coronavirus I had just finished a course of prednisolone, but my experience was fairly mild.
 I had many of the symptoms, including a fever, cough and loss of taste and smell but it wasn’t anywhere near as bad as I imagined it would be.
 I had some lingering fatigue for probably 2 or 3 weeks after I recovered, but then got back to full health.

-Is it safe to return to work?
+Is it safe to go to work?

 Everyone, including those with no underlying health conditions, is exposed to a certain degree of risk from coronavirus.
-Absolute safety can never be guaranteed, and returning to work in the current climate is a very personal decision for individuals to make.
+Absolute safety can never be guaranteed, and going to work in the current climate is a very personal decision for individuals to make.

 Will stopping my medicine reduce my risk?

 Medicines that affect your immune system can stay in your body for up to three months after you stop taking them, so you will still be at risk.

 If you stop taking your medicine, you may have a flare-up of your Crohn's or Colitis.
 A flare-up increases your risk of serious complications if you catch coronavirus, so it is important to keep taking your medicine, unless your IBD team advises you otherwise.

 If you develop any coronavirus or flu symptoms, you may have to delay taking your medicine until you feel better.
 See our general guidance on medication if you have coronavirus symptoms.